What are the elections?

 In a nutshell, it's your chance to make your voice heard while studying at Cardiff University.

 It offers you a chance to change things about your university life by electing people who can best represent your views.

 The Students' Union is a democratic membership organisation.
 This means that every decision we make is made by you, our students at Cardiff University.
 The Students' Union is led by groups such as Sabbatical Officers, Campaign Officers, Student Senate, Scrutiny Committee, and NUS delegates.

 We hold elections twice each year:

-Autumn Elections are held in October for Student Senate, Scrutiny Committee, any vacant Campaign Officer positions, and NUS Wales Delegates.
+Autumn Elections are held in October for Student Senate, Scrutiny Committee, any vacant Campaign Officer positions, NUS UK Delegates and NUS Wales Delegates.

-Spring Elections are held in February for Elected Officer, NUS UK Delegates, and Campaign Officer Positions for the following academic year.
+Spring Elections are held in February for Full-Time Elected Officer, and Campaign Officer Positions for the following academic year.

 When are the next elections?

-The next set of elections will take place in October to elect several different positions
+The next set of elections will take place in February 2018

 What is transferable voting?